richardfoltyn/python-statistics/README.md

 9. Data input and output [[PDF](latex/unit9.pdf)]
 10. Error handling [[PDF](latex/unit10.pdf)]

-The the *launch binder* link at the top to start an interactive notebook.
+The *launch binder* link at the top to start an interactive notebook.

 ## Installation